APPLICATION DEADLINE EXTENDED TO OCTOBER 31, 2013.

 Congratulations to the 2013 Moot Court Competition winners, Omar Vasquez and Daniel Arellano!

-This annual competition, now in its fifth year, is designed to introduce minority law students to the practice of media law and to many of the lawyers who are active in the media law bar.
+This annual competition, now in its sixth year, is designed to introduce minority law students to the practice of media law and to many of the lawyers who are active in the media law bar.

 Law students interested in the competition submit short written applications and a short essay on a media law question posed in the application.
-From the application submissions, eight teams are selected to submit an appeal brief.
+From the application submissions, up to eight teams are selected to submit an appeal brief.

-Prizes are awarded to the team with the highest-scoring brief as well as to the team that wins the oral argument rounds, and all teams attending the Annual Conference receive the opportunity to attend engaging and informative panels as well as invaluable networking opportunities with practicing media lawyers from across the country.
+Prizes are awarded to the team with the highest-scoring brief, as well as to the team that wins the oral argument rounds, and all teams attending the Annual Conference receive the opportunity to attend engaging and informative panels as well as invaluable networking opportunities with practicing media lawyers from across the country.

 “Participating in the ABA First Amendment and Media Law Diversity Moot Court Competition has been one of the best experiences we have had in law school.
 Through the competition, we had the opportunity to enhance our legal research and brief writing skills, and learn more about the dynamic field of media and communications law.
 Furthermore, we were able to practice our oral advocacy skills in front of a distinguished panel of judges and practitioners.
 Participating in the Competition was an opportunity of a lifetime, and one that we will never forget.”